ebarylko/cmpt-210/combinatorics-practice.md

 In total, there are $2\binom{13}{2}\binom{4}{3}\binom{4}{2}$ ways of drawing a full house, where the two represents the change of the values used for the three of a kind and the pair.

 ## Question four
-Let us divide a unit square into sixteen points.
-For the first four points, the corners could be picked.
-Considering the distance from each point to the other, the smallest possible distance is 1.

-With the fifth point, either an adjacent point or one diagonal to the corner points will be picked.
-The largest possible distance from a corner point to one of the neighbouring points is $\frac{\sqrt{2}}{3}$, which is less than
+Let us divide the square into four quadrants of equal size.
+Four points can be selected at the corners, and the farthest point from all four points is the center.
+Calculating the distance from the center, it is
 $\frac{1}{\sqrt{2}}$.
-Therefore, no matter what set of five points we pick, there will always exist two which are less than $\frac{1}{\sqrt{2}}$ units apart.
+Since this distance is calculated with the farthest points not being in the interior of the square, the distance between the fifth point and any of the four previous points is less than $\frac{1}{\sqrt{2}}$.